 - Get respiratory protection.
 Ideally, find a disposable respirator.
 If you can't find one in time, find a dust mask or tie a handkerchief, tea towel or piece of fabric as a mask.
 It's critical to protect your lungs from ash and gases.

 - Wear boots.
-If possible, wear sturdy hiking boots, high-tops or knee-highs to protect your feet, ankles and shins.
+Wear sturdy hiking boots, high-tops or knee-highs to protect your feet, ankles and shins.
 Hot and toxic ash can fall and build like snow.
 You may have to walk through a deep layer of it.

 - Pack your kit.
 Pack the items you'd need in any emergency.
 This includes water, food, medication, first aid items, a radio and a flashlight.